daley-lab/expressionlncr/README.md

 ### Pre-built Linux build:

 The release comes with a pre-built executable for the GUI: expressionlncr.
-Feel free to extract and install the release archive wherever.
+Feel free to extract the release archive wherever.
 The executable needs to be kept in the same folder as the python scripts, as the GUI runs the scripts as jobs and needs to be able to find them.

 ### Running Scripts: